 If you have Shwachman-Diamond syndrome, you may be missing cells in your pancreas that make enzymes.

 Crohn’s disease and celiac disease can also lead to EPI in some people.

 You may not have any symptoms at first.
 But once your pancreas gets so damaged that it starts to hurt your ability to absorb fat, you may get some symptoms, such as:

 You might also lose weight and get other problems, because your body doesn’t absorb enough vitamins.
 For instance, you could develop a bleeding disorder if you're not getting enough vitamin K. Or you could get bone pain if you don't get enough vitamin D.

 Getting a Diagnosis

 Your doctor may diagnose your condition by checking your symptoms.
-He may ask you questions such as:
+They may ask you questions such as:

 - Do you have pain in your upper belly?